 In the 42nd Psalm, David, the sweet singer of Israel, pens a song of lament.
-As he writes the Psalm, he is a hunted man, being cut off from God’s house, from the ark, and from all the ordinances of God.
+As he writes the Psalm, he is a hunted man, cut off from God’s house, from the ark, and from all the ordinances of God.
 And as he wanders in forced exile, David recalls, with painful longing, the joyous experience of seeking the living God together with God’s people: the glad throng, the festive procession, the shouting and singing of praise to God as they approached the dwelling place of God’s glory.
-This encounter with the Divine Majesty was David’s chief good and his greatest joy.
-He understood that the presence of the Lord, in the company of God’s people, is better than life itself.
+This encounter with the Divine Majesty is David’s chief good and his greatest joy.
+He understands that the presence of the Lord, in the company of God’s people, is better than life itself.

 In fact, David’s yearning for God is so intense that he likens his soul to a hunted animal, chased by adversaries to the point of personal extremity, to the point where it must be refreshed or faint in defeat: “As a deer pants for flowing streams, so pants my soul for you, O God.”